The 15 Best AI Prompts for Content Creators (2026)

 Why this works in 2026: Newer models handle tone instructions much better than they did a year ago.
 The "personal anecdote placeholder" trick prevents the script from sounding fully AI-generated — you add the human element where it matters most.

-When to upgrade: If you script videos weekly, the AI Script Writer for YouTube skill remembers your voice, audience, and formatting preferences across every session.
+When to upgrade: If you script videos weekly, the Long-Form Script System skill remembers your voice, audience, and formatting preferences across every session.

 2. Newsletter Draft from Scratch